Jerusalem College of Technology

-The Jerusalem College of Technology - Lev Academic Center (JCT; המרכז האקדמי לב) is a private college in Israel, recognized by the Council for Higher Education, which specializes in providing high-level science and technology education to the Jewish community.
+The Jerusalem College of Technology - Lev Academic Center (JCT; המרכז האקדמי לב) is a private college in Israel, recognized by the Council for Higher Education, which specializes in providing high-level science and technology education to the observant Jewish community.
 More than 2,000 of JCT's 4,700 students are ultra-Orthodox, and the remainder of the students are from diverse segments of Israeli society including Ethiopian-Israelis, national religious and international students.

 JCT's main campus ("Lev") is situated in the Givat Mordechai neighborhood of Jerusalem.
 Other branches are located in the Givat Shaul neighborhood ("Tal Campus") of Jerusalem and Ramat Gan ("Lustig Campus").
 JCT offers bachelor's degrees and master's degrees in several fields of study combined with intensive Jewish studies.

 History

 The college, founded in 1969 by Professor Josef Haim Yakopow and Professor Ze'ev Lev, specializes in high-tech engineering, industrial management and life and health sciences.
 JCT is particularly known for its electro-optics faculty.
 The institution is fully accredited by the Council for Higher Education in Israel, the main authority overseeing Israel's academic institutions.
 Some 5,000 students are currently enrolled in JCT, with a faculty of over 500 professors, instructors and researchers.
 JCT's goal to bring higher education to under-served communities is most evident in their Program for Students from the Ethiopian Community and Haredi Integration programs.

 JCT has separate campuses for men and women to allow the Orthodox and Haredi communities, who comprise the majority of its student body and insist on gender-separated classes, to study comfortably.

 The college trains 20 percent of Israel's women engineers.
 One out of every five Israeli women studying for a BSc in computer science and/or software engineering does so at JCT, and 53 percent of the school's computer science students are women—18 percent higher than any other Israeli university.